 - Greater-Scope Villain: They are this to Master Xehanort.
 They are indirectly the cause of his motives for seeking Kingdom Hearts.

 A Chirithy that has been corrupted by the power of darkness, turning it into a Nightmare.

 - Cute and Psycho: As adorable as any other Chirithy, yet disturbingly casual about leading humans into embracing the darkness.

 - Enemy Without: It is the protagonist's original Chirithy, born from the darkness of the player's heart.

-- Evil Makes You Monstrous: It combines with three Darklings to go full Fusion Dance to become a creature that's part Nightmare and all monster.
+- Evil Makes You Monstrous: It combines with three Darklings to go full Fusion Dance to become a creature that's part Nightmare, part Heartless, and all monster.

 - Evil Weapon: It gives the Protagonist the power bangle earlier on in-game as a seemingly innocent gift to boost their overall Keyblades' special attack.
 In the original browser game, it later uses its Hannibal Lecture to remind the player that they were drawing on the power of darkness through the bangle.